sebastianttr/ESP32_TFT/README.md

 # ESP32 2.4 inch TFT display driver
 A ESP32 TFT board with USB Type C and additional headers for adding sensors.

-For any questions make sure to contact me.
+For any questions make, sure to contact me.
 You can also DM me at @wired_less_maker .

 ![Test Image 2](https://raw.githubusercontent.com/sebastianttr/ESP32_TFT/master/ESP32_TFT.PNG)